 Kanzi Cross-Platform Demonstration

-Finally, for those new to Kanzi, we highlighted the cross-platform nature of our well-known Kanzi UI development tool.
+Finally, for those new to Kanzi, we highlighted the cross-platform nature of our well-known Kanzi UI design and development tool.
 Kanzi itself enables rapid prototyping and production of visually stunning HMIs with virtually no coding required, and a workflow and design process which dramatically reduce development cost and time-to-market.
 Kanzi supports a wide range of hardware platforms and software environments.
 Below, we present a brief overview of the tool and live demonstrations on a variety of operating systems running on the following platforms:

 We’d love to hear from you about your needs.
 To request a trial license for Kanzi, please visit www.rightware.com/kanzi/trial/.